mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 Click the ‘Create new Test Plan' button on the top right corner of the screen to display the form to fill.

-For now, you only provide the Test Plan’s name, an optional description, and choose a Parallel💬  or Sequential💬  checkbox.
+For now, you only provide the Test Plan’s name, an optional description, and choose a Parallel💬 checkbox if it's not checked.
 Once you click the ‘Save’ button, your new Test Plan will appear on the list.

-> 💡 We **recommend** creating both Parallel and Sequential Test Plans to practice the following steps.

-💬 Definition alert! 🔔
-Sequential - scripts are executed one after another.
-If one script fails then the next ones are not executed.

-💬 Definition alert! 🔔
+> 💬 **Definition alert!** 🔔
-Parallel - scripts are executed at the same time without any dependencies.
+**Parallel** - scripts are executed at the same time without any dependencies.

 Select your new Parallel Test Plan from the list to display the details on the screen and add a Flow to it.
 It’s easy - just click the ‘Add processes to the workflow’ button on the bottom of the page and choose as many Processes as you wish by clicking at the ‘Add’ button next to them on the displayed form.

-💡 Remember, the form will show all created Tests in the application, so make sure you have a proper amount on the Tets list to practice this step.
+> 💡 **Remember**, the form will show all created Tests in the application, so make sure you have a proper amount on the Tets list to practice this step.

-Once you’ve finished adding Tests to your new Workflow, confirm this action by clicking the ‘Save Test for Test Plan'.
+Once you’ve finished adding Tests to your new Test Plan, confirm this action by clicking the ‘Save Test for Test Plan'.
 If you want to dismiss it, click the ‘Close’ button and none of the chosen Tests will be added.
-In case you need to edit the Workflow, click the ‘Edit Flow’ button.
+In case you need to edit the Test Plan, click the ‘Edit Flow’ button.

 Excellent!
 Give yourself pat on the back and keep on. 👊